 - 4.1 The program consists of:

 - i) Core Courses (compulsory).

 - ii) Discipline centric electives which

 - a) are supportive to the discipline

 - b) give expanded scope of the subject

 - c) Give interdisciplinary exposure

 - d) Nurture the student skills

-- iii) Open electives are of general nature either related or unrelated to the discipline.
+- iii) Open electives are of general nature either related or unrelated to the

-- iv) Practical Proficiency Courses: Laboratory and Project work
+discipline. iv) Practical Proficiency Courses: Laboratory and Project work 4.2 Each course is assigned a certain numb er of credits depending upon the numl per of contact hours (lectures/tutor ials/practical) per week.

-- 4.2 Each course is assigned a certain number of credits depending upon the number of contact hours (lectures/tutorials/practical) per week.
+In general, credits are assigned to the courses based on the following contact hours per week per semester.

-- 4.3 In general, credits are assigned to the courses based on the following contact hours per week per semester. - One credit for each lecture / tutorial hour. - One credits for two hours of practical. - Eight credits for project - 4.4 The curriculum of four semesters M.Sc.
+- · One credit for each lecture / tutorial hour. - · One credit for two hours of practical. - · Eight credits for project - 4.4 The curriculum of four semesters M.Sc.
 Chemistry (specialization in Analytical and Organic Chemistry) program is designed to have a total of 91 credits for the award of M.Sc. degree.